-The sections of the policy dealing with Board meetings and hearings outline that the Board will meet in public and attempt to make the experience as informal as possible.
+The sections of the policy dealing with Board meetings and hearings outline that the Board will dispose of its business in an open and transparent manner, with board meetings taking place in public and information (including decisions made) being made available to the public on the Board's website.
 During a series of regional licensing seminars, hosted by AFS in 2016, a lack of public participation in the licensing process was reported across the country.
 Barriers to participation can relate to poor accessibility of licensing processes, but inconsistencies in policy and practice can also prevent meaningful engagement.